Graph-Coarsening Approach for the Capacitated Vehicle Routing Problem with Time Windows: Introduction

 Recent advances in quantum optimization and graph simplification motivate new preprocessing strategies.
 In this work, we investigate spatio-temporal graph coarsening as a means to accelerate CVRPTW solvers. \footnote{Code, full experimental results, and route visualizations are provided at \url{https://github.com/mkingmking/graph-coarsening}.}

-\textbf{Our main contributions are:} \begin{itemize} \item A spatio-temporal distance metric integrating travel times and time windows for node aggregation. \item A feasibility-preserving coarsening routine with reversible inflation back to the original problem. \item Experimental evaluation on Solomon benchmarks demonstrating efficiency gains and preserved solution quality. \end{itemize}
+\textbf{Our main contributions are:} \begin{itemize} \item A spatio-temporal distance metric integrating travel times and time windows for node aggregation. \item A feasibility-aware coarsening routine that enforces merge compatibility with respect to time windows and capacity, combined with reversible inflation that recomputes arrival times to detect and record constraint violations. \item Experimental evaluation on Solomon benchmarks demonstrating efficiency gains and preserved solution quality. \end{itemize}